crispinamuriel/corp/README.md

 # Dear Hiring Manager

 Hey! 👋 You might be here because I applied to an open Software Developer position.
-I am using this repository to build up my knowledge of Next.js by practicing my JSX, Tailwind styling, and of course the built-in Next.js features like Link, Image, and page routing!
+I am using this repository to build up my knowledge of Next.js by practicing my JSX, Tailwind styling, and of course the built-in Next.js features like Link, Image, and file-based routing system!
 Cheers! 🥂

 ## Deployed with Vercel